 Philanthropy & Constituent Engagement

-GW will work to strengthen its engagement of its permanent constituency, its alumni, while expanding its network of families and friends.
-Through this network, the Division of Development and Alumni Relations (DAR) will support the mission and initiatives of GW and provide positive ambassadors of the GW brand around the world.
+GW works to strengthen engagement with our permanent constituency, alumni, while expanding our network of families and friends.
+Through these connections, the Division of Development and Alumni Relations (DAR) supports the mission and initiatives of GW and provides positive ambassadors for the GW brand around the world.

-- Goal 1: Introduce new university leadership to the alumni, parent and friend communities around the world to bolster GW pride and encourage an ongoing culture of philanthropy and engagement.
+- Goal 1: Introduce new university leadership to the alumni, parent and friend communities around the world to bolster GW pride and nurture an ongoing culture of philanthropy and engagement.

 - Goal 2: Develop a fundraising model that balances both the short-term and long-term goals of GW while demonstrating accountability with respect to investment and return.

 - Goal 3: Establish a best-in-class engagement and fundraising operation supported by effective and efficient structures, policies, protocols and processes that best serve the alumni, parent and friend communities.

 DAR goals are to broaden and deepen the scope of university fundraising and engagement efforts.

 Adapting to a New Philanthropic Environment

 - Despite a global pandemic and the accompanying economic and social crises, GW raised more than $100 million in FY20 and is on track for similar success for the fiscal year ending June 30, 2021.